 The spectral projector arising in the FEAST algorithm usually satisfies~\eqref{eq:gap}.

-Convergence analysis of subspace iteration can be found in many text books; see, e.g., \cite{Parlett1998}.
-Classical results focus on the asymptotic convergence rate, while we are interested in convergence at early stage.
+Convergence analysis of subspace iteration can be found in many textbooks; see, e.g., \cite{Parlett1998}.
+Classical results focus on the asymptotic convergence rate, while we are interested in convergence at the early stage.
 To this end we establish the following technical results.

 \begin{lemma} Let \(M\in\mathbb C^{m\times m}\) be Hermitian and positive semidefinite.
 Then

 \end{lemma}

 \begin{proof} Let \(\mu_1\), \(\mu_2\), \(\dotsc\), \(\mu_m\) be the eigenvalues of \(M\).
 Then